heliophysicsPy/heliophysicsPy.github.io/_pages/acknowledgments.md

         <img class="rounded-circle" src="{{ site.baseurl }}/img/project_logos/NASA.jpeg" alt="NASA's Goddard Space Flight Center logo" width="110px" height="110px"/>
     </a>
 </div>
 This work is supported by NASA under award 80NSSC20K1443, managed by the Goddard Space Flight Center.
+It was initiated by D. Aaron Roberts at Goddard in early 2018 after we began talking about how to coordinate all the different Python projects related to heliophysics.
+He worked with others at Goddard to provide funding for Alexandria Ware at [LASP](https://lasp.colorado.edu/home/) to organize telecons and a kickoff meeting.
+The continuing support over the years has made it possible for us to host regular in-person and virtual meetings, coordinate [AGU](https://www.agu.org) sessions, and maintain this community website.